davide3011/palladium-ln/doc/developers-guide/plugin-development/hooks.md

 ### `custommsg`

 The `custommsg` plugin hook is the receiving counterpart to the [`sendcustommsg`](ref:sendcustommsg) RPC method and allows plugins to handle messages that are not handled internally.
-The goal of these two components is to allow the implementation of custom protocols or prototypes on top of a Core Lightning node, without having to change the node's implementation itself.
+The goal of these two components is to allow the implementation of custom protocols or prototypes on top of a Palladium Lightning node, without having to change the node's implementation itself.
 Note that if the hook registration specifies "filters" then that should be a JSON array of message numbers, and the hook will only be called for those.
 Otherwise, the hook is called for all messages not handled internally.

 The payload for a call follows this format:
 ```json